 PURPOSE OF THIS DOCUMENT 1

-VENTUR COLLEGE CURRICULUM COMMITTEE 7
+VENTURA COLLEGE CURRICULUM COMMITTEE 7

-Purpos e and Mission 7
+Purpose and Mission 7

+Charge

-Мемве RSHIP AND STANDING WORKGROUPS 8
+MEMBERSHIP AND STANDING WORKGROUPS 8

-IRS

-MEETIN GS 9
+CO-CHAIRS

+Meetings

-VCCCD B DARD POLICIES AND PROCEDURES FOR CURRICULUM
+VCCCD BOARD POLICIES AND PROCEDURES FOR CURRICULUM 10

-CURRICU LUM COMMITTEE CHARTER, STANDARD OPERATING PROCEDURES, AND STANDING WOR KGROUPS 12
+CURRICULUM COMMITTEE CHARTER, STANDARD OPERATING PROCEDURES, AND STA

-CHARTE R 12
+CHARTER

-Standa RD OPERATING PROCEDURES 12
+STANDARD OPERATING PROCEDURES

 1. Curriculum Management System and Curriculum Submission Requirements

 2. Catalog Information

-З. Courses Approved Before Programs
+Courses Approved Before Programs

 4. Student Learning Outcomes (SLOs)

 5. Same-as Courses

 6. Separate Approval of Requisites

 7. Separate Approval of Distance Education

 8. Separate Approval of Local General Education (AA/AS GE)

 9. Assignment of Courses to Disciplines: Minimum Qualifications (MQs)

 10. Program and Course Inactivations

-11. Readings and Criteria for Sending Curriculum to DTRW-I and the BOT
+11. Readings and Criteria for Sending Curriculum to DCCI and the BOT

 12. Unit-hour Relationships

 13. Review and Implementation Cycles

-14. Procedure for Disposition of Courses Not Recently Reviewed or Not Recently Offered
+14. Procedure for Disposition of Courses Not Recently Reviewed or Not Recent

 15. Reserved Course ID Prefixes, Numbers, and Suffixes

 16. Repeatability Families

 17. Parliamentary Authority and Special Orders

-NG WORKGROUPS
+STANDING WORKGROUPS

-1. Curriculum Technical Review and Prerequisites Workgroup
+Curriculum Technical Review and Prerequisites Workgroup

-2. Philosophy and General Education (P&GE) Workgroup
+Philosophy and General Education (P&GE) Workgroup

-3. Distance Education Workgroup
+Distance Education Workgroup

 4. American Ethnic Studies Workgroup

-THE FACU JITY CO-CHAIR OF THE CURRICULUM COMMITTEE: REPRESENTATIVE DUTIES AND RESPO NSIBILITIES 24
+THE FACULTY CO-CHAIR OF THE CURRICULUM COMMITTEE: REPRESENTATIVE DUTIES

-INTROD UCTION 24
+Introduction 25

-THE CU RRICULUM LEADERSHIP TEAM 24
+THE CURRICULUM LEADERSHIP TEAM.

-Extern AL COMMITTEES 24
+EXTERNAL COMMITTEES

-The Cu RRICULUM COMMITTEE AND ITS WORKGROUPS 25
+THE CURRICULUM COMMITTEE AND ITS WORKGROUPS

-Hiring Сомміттеез 26
+HIRING COMMITTEES

-DATES AND DEADLINES
+SETTING DATES AND DEADLINES

-TECHNI CAL REVIEW OF CURRICULUM 26
+Technical Review of Curriculum

-FACULTY SUPPORT
+DIRECT FACULTY SUPPORT

-INFORM ATION SHARING 27

-2021 Edition
+Information Sharing

-PROFESSIONAL DEVELOPMENT: CONFERENCES, TRAINING, AND INTER-COLLEGE COMMUNICATION
+PROFESSIONAL DEVELOPMENT: CONFERENCES, TRAINING, AND INTER-COLLEGE COMMUNICATION 28

-Periodic Review of Curriculum 28
+Periodic Review of Curriculum 29

-Curriculum Handbook and Curriculum Forms 28
+CURRICULUM HANDBOOK AND CURRICULUM FORMS 29

-THE COLLEGE CATALOG 28
+THE COLLEGE CATALOG 29

-ANNUAL STATE CERTIFICATION 29

-Curriculum Management System Maintenance and Selection 29
+Annual State Certification 30

+CURRICULUM MANAGEMENT SYSTEM MAINTENANCE AND SELECTION 30

-COURSELEAF CIM USER'S GUIDE 30
+COURSELEAF CIM USER'S GUIDE 31

 Obtaining a Username and Password

-Introduction
+Introduction 31

 Usernames

 Passwords

-Logging On
+LOGGING ON

 SAFETY PRECAUTIONS: HOW NOT TO LOSE OR CORRUPT COURSE OR PROGRAM DATA

 COURSES: UPDATES, REVISIONS, REACTIVATIONS, INACTIVATIONS, OR DISTANCE EDUCATION ONLY

-Enter changes as necessary 33
+Enter changes as necessary 34

-COURSELEAF CIM ADMINISTRATOR'S GUIDE 34
+COURSELEAF CIM ADMINISTRATOR'S GUIDE 35

-INTRODUCTION
+Introduction

-How to Recover IF CIM Logs You Out 34
+How to Recover if CIM Logs You Out 35

-Adding a New User Account 35
+Adding a New User Account 36

-EDITING AN EXISTING USER ACCOUNT 36

-Removing a User Account 36

-User Account Management
+Editing an Existing User Account 37

+REMOVING A USER ACCOUNT 37

+USER ACCOUNT MANAGEMENT 38

 Assigning or Changing a User's Role(s)

 LOOKING UP SIS DEPARTMENT AND DIVISION CODES

-Adding a New Discipline 39
+Adding a New Discipline 40

-Adding a New Department 40
+Adding a New Department 41

 EDITING COURSES WHILE THEY ARE IN WORKFLOW

 MAKING ADMINISTRATIVE CORRECTIONS OR UPDATES TO A COURSE

-EDITING PROGRAMS WHILE THEY ARE IN WORKFLOW 46
+Editing Programs While They Are in Workflow 47

+COPYING/PASTING A FORMATTED CIM PROGRAM REQUIREMENTS OR PLAN OF STUDY LIST TO THE NARRATIVE DOCUMENT 47

-VENTURA COLLEGE CURRICULUM TRACKING DATABASE ADMINISTRATOR'S GUIDE 47
+VENTURA COLLEGE CURRICULUM TRACKING DATABASE ADMINISTRATOR'S GUIDE 50

-INTRODUCTION 47
+Introduction 50

-GENERAL PRINCIPLES 47
+GENERAL PRINCIPLES 50

-When to update course and program information 47
+When to update course and program information 50

-When to remove inactivated curriculum 47
+When to remove inactivated curriculum 50

-How and when to extract information from the database 48
+How and when to extract information from the database 51

-Conflicting file versions 48
+Conflicting file versions 51

-ROUTINE COURSE MAINTENANCE 49
+ROUTINE COURSE MAINTENANCE 52

-New Courses (Including Reactivations if the Inactivated Course is No Longer in the Database) 49
+New Courses (Including Reactivations if the Inactivated Course is No Longer in the Database) 52

-Course Revisions Without Prefix or ID Number Changes 50
+Course Revisions Without Prefix or ID Number Changes 53

-Course Revisions with Prefix or ID Number Changes 50
+Course Revisions with Prefix or ID Number Changes 53

-Course Reactivations When the Inactivated Course is Still Visible in the Database 51
+Course Reactivations When the Inactivated Course is Still Visible in the Database 54

-Course Inactivations (Includes Archiving the Old Version of a Renumbered Course) 51
+Course Inactivations (Includes Archiving the Old Version of a Renumbered Course) 54

-Populating Critical Fields in the Course Master List Form 51
+Populating Critical Fields in the Course Master List Form 54

-Global (Periodic) Course Maintenance 54
+Global (Periodic) Course Maintenance 57

-Course Last-Offered Data 54
+Course Last-Offered Data 57

-Campus Reorganizations 54